The rate of organizational change has accelerated dramatically over the past ten years, for many different reasons.

 Reduce stress and anxiety.

 To make rational decisions during what appears to be a time of chaos, focus on your health.
-If left unchecked, unwanted change can lead to a surge in stress-related hormones that can disrupt your sleep, appetite, emotional intelligence, productivity and more.
+If left unchecked, unwanted change can lead to a surge in stress-related hormones that can disrupt your sleep, appetite and productivity.
 Care for yourself by:

 - Exercising.
 If you’re new to exercise, adding a short daily walk around the building could make a huge improvement to your mood throughout the work day.